nahidxr/DevOps-Practice/README.md

 8. **Route 53**: A scalable domain name system (DNS) web service designed to route end-users to internet applications by translating domain names into numeric IP addresses.

 9. **Amazon SNS**: A fully managed pub/sub messaging service for coordinating the delivery of messages to subscribing endpoints or clients.
 It allows you to send notifications or messages to a large number of recipients asynchronously.

+10. **Amazon CloudFront**:
+A content delivery network (CDN) that distributes content globally, improving performance by caching data closer to end-users.
+Accelerates delivery of web content and reduces latency.